ripla/vaadin-microservices-example/README.md

 2. Create [Eureka](https://github.com/Netflix/eureka/) server with help from Spring Cloud.
 Same setup as in step 1, just without data.
 After starting Eureka I configured the URL to Students-service and it registered itself automatically.
 This means that clients can find the service without knowing the actual URL.
 It also allows load balancing later.

-3. Create [Vaadin](https://vaadin.com) UI with help from [Spring4Vaadin](https://github.com/peholmst/vaadin4spring).
+3. Create [Vaadin](https://vaadin.com) UI with help from [Spring add-on](https://vaadin.com/spring).
 From Vaadin perspective the UI is very simple.
 The UI uses Spring to handle the basic REST call, but uses [Ribbon](https://github.com/Netflix/ribbon) to load balance the calls and Eureka to discover the service.
 I also needed help from [Spring HATEOAS](http://projects.spring.io/spring-hateoas/) to map the responses, since Spring Data REST automatically uses HATOAS when mapping the Students REST interface.

-4. TODO: At this point the Students-service should scale by just adding more nodes, so I can test this by deploying to a cloud service.
+4. At this point the Students-service scales by just adding more nodes, so I can test this by deploying to Heroku.
+This needed some additional config

-5. TODO: Next I want to be able to scale the Vaadin nodes by just adding more nodes, but since Heroku doesn't support sticky sessions I need to add support for shared sessions.
-Luckily it's very easy with Spring Boot and [Memcached session manager](https://code.google.com/p/memcached-session-manager/)
+5. Next I want to be able to scale the Vaadin nodes by just adding more nodes.
+Sticky sessions are required for this.

-6. TODO: Add hystrix-dashboard and check that Hystrix streams work
+6. TODO Add Docker files for all services and deploy to AWS

-7. TODO Add second service and Zulu for proxying service requests.
+7. TODO: Add hystrix-dashboard and check that Hystrix streams work

-8. TODO Add Docker files for all services and deploy to AWS Beanstalk
+8. TODO Add second service and Zulu for proxying service requests.

 9. Add asynchronous calls with hystrix